-When a home enters into foreclosure, it follows a highly regulated process meant to either allow the current homeowners to rectify their mortgage payment standing or to remove them from the house so it can be sold.
+How does buying a foreclosure work?
+When a home enters into foreclosure, it follows a highly-regulated process meant to either allow the current homeowners to rectify their mortgage payment standing or to remove them from the house so it can be sold.

 The foreclosure process begins with pre-foreclosure when the current owner of the home falls behind on their mortgage payment and receives an official Notice of Default from their lender, which is filed with the local records authority.
 Should the homeowner be unable to pay according to the instructions dictated in the notice, they enter into the auction period.

 How do you buy a house in foreclosure?
 Should the mortgage loan not be reinstated during the pre-foreclosure period, the lender will attempt to sell the home at public auction to recoup their losses on the cost of the loan.
 The minimum bid on a foreclosure is generally equal to the remaining amount owed on the home, plus fees and costs to the lender.
 Auctions are often highly competitive, and investors can be expected to required to pay cash for properties bought at auction.
 Should no acceptable bid be entered during the auction period, the home will be placed on the market as a "bank-owned" or "real-estate-owned (REO)" property.